 Your grandfather performed with T-Rex in the 1970’s and you said in another interview that music literally was put into your cradle.
 You grew up listening to music all the time and it’s like a natural thing to play music and to write songs.
 Have you ever wanted to become a musician as well when you were younger or were there any other plans?

 To be honest, I always just like showing off.
 Do you know what I mean?
 I don’t know why and I know it sounds a bit like geekish, but I just like people looking at me.
 Wherever it will be like acting or shouting at people or just playing guitar, that was it.
-I think there’s literally of picture of me outside the hospital, 6 hours old, in a car seat with a Beatles ukulele across my knee.
+I think there’s literally of picture of me, outside the hospital, 6 hours old, in a car seat with a Beatles ukulele across my knee.
 Music was always gonna be in my blood, it was forced to pump me.
-Music was like the only thing, that was kinda massive outlet for me, because I always had so much energy and I always had a lot to say for myself, I was quite opinionated.
+Music was like the only thing, that was kind of a massive outlet for me, because I always had so much energy and I always had a lot to say for myself, I was quite opinionated.
 So a lot of people misunderstood me.
 I was the kid the mums didn’t like!
 Do you know what I mean, like stay away from him, because he’s naughty.
 But I wasn’t naughty, I was just like saying what I thought and just being myself.
 And kind of music like the Arctic Monkeys and The Clash, Eminem, N.W.A, where genres that kinda had that attitude and had that anger and replicated that anxiety and anger that I was feeling.
 And that kind of made me feel good and feel less of a nutcase.
 That infected my head and kinda became a part of my life and then I started playing guitar.
 But I always liked people looking at me, I don’t know why, I just did.
 Probably I had ADHD, yeah scientifically! (laughs)